anasalkhateeb08-jpg/infoprods/src/content/blog/best-car-accessories-comfort-safety-2026.md

 ### **Why Lower Back Pain Affects Millions of Drivers**

 Lower back pain is one of the most common complaints among drivers, affecting approximately **80% of adults** at some point in their lives.
-Long hours of sitting in the same position, combined with vehicle vibrations and poor posture, create the perfect storm for discomfort and chronic pain.
+Long hours of sitting in the same position, combined with vehicle vibrations and poor posture, create the perfect storm for discomfort and chronic pain .

 The human spine has a natural S-shaped curve that needs proper support to maintain healthy alignment.
 Most car seats, however, are designed with a one-size-fits-all approach that doesn't accommodate individual body types or provide adequate lumbar support.
 This gap between your lower back and the seat creates stress on your spine, leading to muscle fatigue, stiffness, and pain that can persist long after you've left the vehicle.